 Note: For specific instructions relative to the provision by ships of special reports, in accordance with the International Convention for Safety of Life at Sea, see Weather Reporting.

-2.3.3.24 Members should arrange for timely transmission of observations.
+2.3.3.24 Members shall report and make available observations through the WIS immediately after completion of observation.

 Note: Details of observing and reporting programmes are given in the Guide to Marine Meteorological Services (WMO-No. 471), Chapter 5.
 In case of difficulties resulting from fixed radiowatch hours on board single-operator ships, the procedures set out in the Manual on the Global Telecommunication System (WMO-No.  386), Part I, Attachment I-1, should be followed.